sCrypt-Inc/scryptTS-docs/docs/faq.md

 ## No sufficient utxos

-If you didn't fund your private key's address before running the integration test on testnet, or deploying the contract, you would get a `No sufficient utxos` error.
+If you don't fund your private key's address before deploying a contract, you would get a `No sufficient utxos` error.

 ![](../static/img/insufficient-balance.png)